vcerny01/mep/README.md

                 events - only events
                 deadlines - only deadlines
                 reminders - only reminders
+        export - just add 'export' to the end and the output is going to be exported to JSON
+                example: mep events.md all deadlines export - will export all deadlines from the file
 example:
         mep events.md week +1 deadlines (shows all deadlines for the next week)